Information regarding billing discrepancies, late fees, course overloads and reduced loads, and anticipated credits.

 Undergraduate full-time day students may register for one additional music ensemble course without added charge.
 View the list of eligible courses.

 Included on the University Statement of Account (tuition bill) are any credits that the university is expecting to receive into the student’s account based on the most current information available.
 Any anticipated funds appearing on the statement of account will appear as a credit and will reduce the current term’s balance due.
 If you have received a notification from Student Financial Services indicating you need to complete verification, loan entrance interview or a Master Promissory note you must complete these items to allow the deposit of financial aid and federal loans.
 Failure to do so could result in the removal or cancellation of anticipated funds and or actual awards.
-Students may request refunds on a credit balance only when the anticipated funds have been deposited to the student account.
+Students may receive refunds on a credit balance only when the anticipated funds have been deposited to the student account.
 Refunds will not be processed when the funds are anticipated.

 Financial aid for both Summer I and Summer II semesters is anticipated on the Summer I bill.
 Students who do not actually enroll for the anticipated number of credits during the combined summer sessions, may not be eligible for some or all of the anticipated aid reported on the Summer I statement.
 Students scheduled to enroll in classes for summer sessions that take less than 6 credits for the combined summer terms will lose financial aid eligibility.